uwetom/media-production-worksheets/wk17-vr-introduction/index.md

 ## 2. Create a Unity Project

-Open Unity and create a new project, we will use the built in VR template: for this.
+Open Unity and create a new project, we will use the built in VR template.

 ![VR core template in unity hub](https://uwetom.github.io/media-production-worksheets/wk17-vr-introduction/images/vr_core.jpg)

 This will set up our project with all the packages we need and also include some helpful starter assets.

-## Set up
+## 3. Set up

 The template works with many different brands of headset, so we have to tell it which one we are using.
 We will do this later but a helpful message reminds us.does not know which headset we are using, so we have to tell it.
 A helpful message telling us this should pop up